Determining how to address substance abuse and addiction among your beneficiaries can be a sensitive and difficult decision.

 Substance abuse provisions are often expected to be automatic or self-triggering, but this is rarely the case.
 Provisions usually require a fiduciary to make a number of very difficult determinations that may fall outside their area of expertise.
 Does a beneficiary have a drug or alcohol problem?
 Has the problem risen to the level that it has a negative impact on the beneficiary’s life, occupation or family?
 How should the topic be raised with the beneficiary, and how should testing requirements be presented?
 What treatment options should be considered?
 What determines if treatment was successful?

-Whether a planning document is silent on the subject of substance abuse or contains detailed, carefully-considered provisions on this subject, the most important question is always “Who is the decision-maker?”
-Planning protections for a child or grandchild facing addiction are only as strong as the individual or group charged with administering their trust.
-Any one legal structure may lead to good or bad results, depending upon the willingness of the decision-maker to actively engage with the beneficiary, obtain professional advice, and remain involved over the lifetime of the beneficiary.
+Whether or not a planning document contains detailed provisions on the subject of substance abuse, the most important question is always “Who is the decision-maker?”
+Planning protections for a beneficiary facing addiction are only as strong as the individual or group charged with administering their trust.
+Any legal structure may lead to good or bad results, depending upon the willingness of the decision-maker to engage with the beneficiary, obtain professional advice and remain involved.

-Deciding who can serve as the decision-maker can be a daunting task.
-Many families dealing with substance abuse issues don’t have a single individual with the knowledge and disposition to act as fiduciary for a person with a substance abuse problem.
+Deciding who to serve as the decision-maker can be a daunting task.
+Many families don’t have a single individual with the knowledge and disposition to act as fiduciary for a person with a substance abuse problem.
 Families may find it necessary to assemble a “committee,” drawing from legal counsel, financial advisors, treatment professionals and others to be the joint decision-makers for family members struggling with drug and alcohol addiction.

 Raymond James financial advisors do not render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.
-All expressions of opinion reflect the judgment of Raymond James & Associates, Inc., and are subject to change.
+All expressions of opinion reflect the judgment of Raymond James and are subject to change.